Cancer and how you think are linked

 If you have any trouble meditating or getting your mind off your stresses I recommend that you get an App to help you such as CALM, as this can help distract your busy mind until it relaxes.

 I have created a guided meditation to you as my gift – this can get you started if you have not meditated before.
 Just listen to my voice and use this as a gateway to meditation practice.
+I guide getting you to use the power of your imagination to direct your mind into a relaxed state.

 The benefits of meditation: